tungthtran/ambry/Development-Guidelines.md

   *  Before you submit your Pull Request (PR), consider the following guidelines:
      - Search Github for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
-     - Make your changes in a new branch:
+     - Make your changes in a new branch

 `    git checkout -b my-fix-branch master`
      - Create your patch, including appropriate test cases.
      - Run the test suite.
      - Commit your changes using a descriptive commit message.

 `        git commit -a`
-     - Push your branch to GitHub:
+     - Push your branch to GitHub

 `        git push origin my-fix-branch`
      - In GitHub, send a pull request to Ambry:Master.
 The pull request description should contain the following information